l33tn00b/proxmox/README.md

 Totally overblown.
 Let's do it anyway.

 # How
 Got some old hardware, had to use it.
+Started out with:
 - Mainboard MSI HM81-P33 (which turned out to be a dud, see below)
 - ATX Power supply, Xilence Office 450W
 - RAM 8GB